jonastolle/Numerical_Analysis/Lecture_Notes_Numerical_Analysis.md

 1. We do not impose exactness for derivatives.
 2. We get a piecewise polynomial construction of cubic interpolation polynomials which is exact and has continuous 1st and 2nd derivatives.

 This requires a *global setup*.
-All coefficients are difined first, only evaluation is piecewise.
+All coefficients are defined first, only evaluation is piecewise.
 **Setup.** Let $h=x_i-x_{i-1}$ be constant.
 Define
 $$z_i:=s''(x_i),\quad i=1,\ldots,n-1.$$
 Now,